Willis S. and Marion Slusser Professor of Philosophy

 Office: 230 Moses

 Because of social distancing measures in response to the COVID-19 pandemic, meetings will take place via videoconferencing.
 Please email me for information on how to set up a meeting.

 Phone: (510) 296-4325

 (Ph.D., Stanford University).
 His interests lie in the philosophy of mathematics and its history, in philosophy of logic, and in mathematical logic.
 His written work is currently focused upon neologicism and the philosophy of mathematical practice.
-He has recently published “Infini, logique, géomètrie” (Vrin, Paris, 2015) and “Zhivago’s Secret Journey” (Hoover Press, Stanford, 2016).
-His forthcoming book “Abstraction and Infinity” will be published by Oxford University Press.
-This Spring he will be teaching Phil 12A and a seminar on logicism and neologicism.
+He has recently published “Infini, logique, géométrie” (Vrin, Paris, 2015) (“Prix Jean Cavaillès 2018”), “Abstraction and Infinity” (Oxford University Press, 2017), and “Moscow Has Ears Everywhere.
+New Investigations on Pasternak and Ivinskaya” (Hoover Press, Stanford, 2019).